baulig/bugfree-octo-nemesis/README.md

 Setup both http and https, using the same relative path - for instance `http://yourserver.com/web-tests/` and `https://yourserver.com/web-tests/`, both pointing to `/data/www/web-tests` on the server.

+You need to enable `mod_rewrite` - edit `/etc/sysconfig/apache`, add "rewrite" to `APACHE_MODULES`, then run `SuSEconfig` and `rcapache2 restart`.
+The rewrite engine also requires `Options FollowSymLinks` to be enabled.

+The top-level `.htaccess` file in this module uses `RewriteCond` to disallow access to unknown subdirectories.

 Configure
 ---------